remkohummels/laravel-vue-mvp/readme.md

 ## Prerequisites for Dev Environment

-Clone repository git@bitbucket.org:oichurchs/dev-infrastructure.git.
+Clone repository git@bitbucket.org:xxx/dev-infrastructure.git.
-Then go to ./volumes/datavol folder and clone git@bitbucket.org:oichurchs/ccpp-app.git repository to ccpp-app folder, checkout your dev branch (or staging branch)
+Then go to ./volumes/datavol folder and clone git@bitbucket.org:xxx/laravel-vue-mvp.git repository to laravel-vue-mvp folder, checkout your dev branch (or staging branch)

-In the ./volumes/datavol/ccpp-app folder,
+In the ./volumes/datavol/laravel-vue-mvp folder,

-1) Create a .env file copying from .env.dev.
+1) Create a .env file copying from .env.dev or .env.example.

 2) Run `$ composer install` to install the necessary dependencies.